Ifeoma28/Foodie-fi/README.md

 ## Analysis
 - Churn outs occur every month but mostly in March and November.
-- Active subscribers dropped from  to .
+- Active subscribers dropped from 136 to 126.
-- Pro monthly users in the month of November equaled the number of churned out customers
+- Pro monthly users in the month of November is the same as the number of churned out customers in that month.
+- The churn out rate is greater than the rate at which customers upgrade to pro annual

 ## Key Insights
 - March has the highest distribution of free trials while February has the least